Top of the morning to you!

-Dehydrating Onions is not a job for the weak.
-I will give you a few tips to reduce the smell, but in the end it still stinks.
+Now comes the fun part.
+However, dehydrating onions is not a job for the weak.
+Even after I give you a few tips to reduce the smell, in the end, it still stinks.

 - Tip one is to use yellow onions over white.

 - Tip two, don’t cut a large number at one time.

 - And tip three, prepare the onions in a garage or a place that is well ventilated.